When it’s time to go on an adventure to discover hidden prizes, you better have an adventure hat on! Left to right: Jessie, Sarah, Kelly

 Two of the tourists were Americans who are in the US Army.
-They were simply amazed at my tiny radio and the ability to communicate great distances using Morse code using a tiny BioennoPower 3 Ahr battery.
+They were simply amazed at my tiny radio and the ability to communicate great distances using Morse code and a tiny BioennoPower 3 Ahr battery.

 Sarah was kind enough to log for me and it didn’t take long to hear a few signals.
 I knew I didn’t have much time because it was now 4:00 PM and we still had to get to the Juan Diego Creek and hike a short distance to the falls.
 I had a feeling I was going to be conscripted to do a photoshoot of the four young women that were making my last full day in Puerto Rico extra special